Paying Your Bill Online

 Personal checks may not be used for repayment of a returned check item; only certified funds are accepted.
 After the returned item and service charge are paid in full, personal checks will not be accepted on the account for an additional 90 days.
 After the 90 day probation period ends, personal checks may be written again.

 However, if a second check is returned to the University, the personal check hold will remain indefinitely.
 No personal checks will be accepted from anyone on the account for any University services.

 Please note that if an e-check is returned for an input error, no service fee is assessed, and there is no stop on submitting personal checks.
 However, if a student continually submits e-checks that are returned for an input error, The Florida State University reserves the right to place the student on temporary or permanent check probation, as outlined above.

 If the returned item is for tuition, the student may be assessed a $100 late payment fee if redemption is not made before the tuition payment deadline.
-In addition, the student’s course schedule may be canceled for non-payment in accordance with University policy.
+In addition, the student’s course schedule may be canceled for non-payment in accordance with University's General Bulletin.

 Notification of the returned item will be mailed to the student’s most current address.
 Under Florida Law, redemption of the returned item and any applicable service charge must be made with fifteen (15) days.
 Returned checks are submitted to the State Attorney’s Office for criminal prosecution after collection efforts are exhausted.

 Online FSUCard payments returned to The Florida State University for insufficient funds (NSF), stop payment, or account closed, will be assessed a service fee of $25.00, or 5% of the amount of the transaction, whichever is greater.
 Payment of the returned item may not be made using FSUCard online, but FSUCard in-person will be accepted.
 No other payment type restrictions are added to the student’s account.